benmoose/axios-action-creators/README.md

 }
 ```

-The actions would look similar to this
+The dispatched actions would look something like this

 ```js
 // getGistsRequest